biicode/docs/advanced-features.rst

 Unless the code is yours you will not be able to publish it to an existing branch, so you will need to specify a BRANCH_NAME.

-Then you can close the block to remove it from your src folder:
+Then you can close the block to remove it from your blocks folder:

 .. code-block:: bash